 Develop a broad cross-functional managerial perspective.

 Alexandra talks about the MSSCM curriculum.
-Washington University undergraduates or individuals with business undergraduate degrees should consult with an adviser to determine their most appropriate course sequence.
-The program can be completed in a 2- or 3-semester track format.
+Washington University undergraduates or individuals with business undergraduate degrees should consult with an advisor to determine their most appropriate course sequence.
+The program can be completed in a two- or three-semester track format.

 A total of 36 credits are needed to complete the MSSCM program, 33 of which are required courses with the balance being graduate-level elective coursework.
 A 3.0 GPA is required to remain in good academic standing.